graded-type-theory/graded-type-theory/README/Opaque-definitions.lagda.md

 import Definition.Untyped.Properties using (glassify-↦∈′)
 ```

-Definition 5.7 refers to the "transparentification" relation, which is defined here:
+Definition 5.7 refers to the transparentization relation, which is defined here:

 ```
 import Definition.Typed using
-  ( _»_↜_ -- The transparentification relation
+  ( _»_↜_ -- The transparentization relation
   ; ε     -- The empty case
   ; _⁰    -- The "no" case
   ; _¹ᵒ   -- The "yes" case when the definition is opaque and must be made transparent